devlinjunker/shell/zsh/README.md

 - [ ] init and setup scripts (for install steps below)

 ## FAQ
-**How do I install custom shell commands and theme for faster development?**
+**How do I install the custom shell commands and theme for faster development?**
 1. Install:
    - Oh My ZSH
    - [Optional] iTerm?